rails-girls-summer-of-code/summer-of-code/guide/projects.md

 * You can flag your project as “suitable for beginners” by using the available checkbox.
 * Click Submit!

-On the “All Projects” page, you can view all submitted projects and their status (proposed, accepted, rejected) as well as edit or delete your own submission.
+On the “<a href="https://teams.railsgirlssummerofcode.org/projects" target="_blank">All Projects</a>” page, you can view all submitted projects and their status (proposed, accepted, rejected) as well as edit or delete your own submission.
 After submitting your project, it’s likely that one of the organizers will offer feedback or ask questions.
 It’s a good idea to keep an eye out for these!